 More than likely you’ve seen lifters wearing Vans and Converse at the gym when doing things like squats and deadlifts.
 Originally, Vans and Converse were not designed for lifting, however, their 0mm heel-to-toe drops and fairly firm outsoles make them prime contenders for supporting heavy weight training, especially deadlifts.

-As a powerlifter, these are two popular shoe options that I’ll rotate through for training purposes and have deadlifted up to 500 lbs in each model.
-In this Vans vs Converse article, we’ll discuss multiple key categories for each shoe and how they compare.
+For additional context, I’m a powerlifter that regularly trains in both shoes and I’ve deadlifted well over 500 lbs in each model and have competed in both shoes.
+In this Vans vs Converse article, I’m going to discuss multiple key categories for each shoe and talk about how they compare.

 If you’re on the market for new cross-training shoes make sure you check out the That Fit Friend cross-training shoe finder.
 This calculator will match you with your perfect pairs.